orbulator/orbulator.github.io/docs/README.md

 This project was created as the final project for ECE 433 - Embedded Systems at Boise State University.

-It consists of 3d printed mechanical parts and electromechanical components, and software control algorithms.
+It consists of 3d printed mechanical parts, electromechanical components, and software control algorithms.
 The hardware is controlled by an STM32 microcontroller programmed at the register level.

 A detailed design report can be found here:
 	[PID-ball-robot.pdf](https://sportellimike.github.io/portfolio/assets/PID-Ball-Robot.pdf)\